 - Carry a copy of the booklet Bon Voyage, but..., that contains contact information for your destination's Canadian office and Emergency Operations Centre.

-- Divide your medications and medical supplies between your carry-on and check-in baggage, keeping them in their original labelled containers.
+- Keep your medications and medical supplies in your carry-on baggage in their original labelled containers.
 Bring copies of your prescriptions with you.

 - Always wear your MedicAlert® bracelet.